MicrosoftDocs/quantum-docs-pr/articles/language/type-model.md

 This section lays out the Q# type model and describes the syntax for specifying and working with types.

-## Primitive Types
+## Intrinsic Types

-Q# provides several primitive types, out of which all other types are constructed:
+Q# provides several Intrinsic types, out of which all other types are constructed:

 - The `Int` type represents a 64-bit signed (two's complement) integer.